The history of our university began in the Colonial period of the Western region of our country.

 During the 1980s the University of Guadalajara asserted its vocation as a nationalist and democratic higher education institution for the people of Jalisco.
 In 1989, during the Rectorship of Lic.
 Raúl Padilla López, a comprehensive process of university reform began which updated the academic models and culminated in a restructuring of schools an colleges into subject-specific an regional campuses known as University Centers, creating a University Network that now covers the whole state of Jalisco and integrating all its schools into a High School Education System (Sistema de Educación Media Superior).

-The Virtual University System (Sistema de Universidad Virtual), created in 2005, has been the latest addiction to what is now the University of Guadalajara´s University Network.
+The Virtual University System (Sistema de Universidad Virtual), created in 2005, is the newest element of the network of the University of Guadalajara.